4.1. Overview

 python -Xcpu_count=4 ./script.py

-It is also possible to set the environment variable from within your script, so it is applied locally:
+Or from within your python script, so it is applied locally only:

 import os